 "I have nothing but positively GLOWING things to say about this family and this farm.
 I felt warmly welcomed from the moment I arrived (just as a pig was giving birth!), and my weeks here were enriching in an astounding multitude of ways, including so much practical education (on holistic management, permaculture, animal husbandry, the economics of family farming, and more) AND so many deep chats and compassionate exchanges of lifestyle perspectives, plus plenty of lighthearted play with the whole family (including four spunky kids).
 The work was totally reasonable -- Wendi made sure to tell me from the start that she wanted my contributions to bring me genuine joy, and both and she and John were always open to my questions, my interests, my point of view .... and even my vegetarian cooking!
 Bonus points: stunning location, cozy accommodations in a private room, and a flexible schedule, with brief spurts of work spread throughout the day.
 This is a must-WWOOF particularly if you're interested in ethical animals husbandry and permaculture principles, or if you're looking for a true cultural exchange with a loving family, but there's something for everyone here -- honestly, my richest WWOOF experience to date."

 Jacob came for the month of December, and ended up staying much longer.
-All said and done he will be here for well over half the year.
+All said and done he will be here for close to a year.
 Jacob is an incredibly intelligent guy who could take care of our farm for weeks at a time with no problem.
 He's amazing, and life would be so much more hectic without him here.
+Jacob was our longest term WWOOFer, and he has come back to visit periodically since leaving us.
+We look forward to staying in touch with him in the future.
+He has a home on our farm anytime!

 Peter and Tymen came in on the same day.
 Peter was just with us for one week -- an exchange student from China studying in the USA.
 While his visit was short, we so enjoyed getting to share our cultures with each other.
 He was a true joy and a country music fanatic!